The Fourth Amendment of the United States Constitution and the Constitution of the State of Colorado bar unreasonable searches and seizures.

-Whenever appropriate, the Law Office of Andrew R. Guevara will file motions to suppress unlawfully obtained evidence on the basis that there was not probable cause for the issuance of a warrant.
-The motion to suppress seeks to suppress the evidence that was seized, and if successful, the evidence cannot be used against an individual in a criminal case.
-I have successfully litigated motions to suppress evidence seized as a result of search warrants in misdemeanor and felony prosecutions, including the suppression of drugs, weapons, paraphernalia, financial documents and other items which the prosecution has attempted to use at trial.
-In many instances, if the motion to suppress is successful, the prosecution will have insufficient evidence to prosecute the case and will be forced to dismiss it.
+If the police obtained evidence against you during an illegal search, we will file a motion to suppress this evidence.
+This means that, if successful, the motion will not allow the prosecution to use this evidence against you in your case.
+We have successfully litigated motions to suppress evidence seized as a result of search warrants in misdemeanor and felony prosecutions, including the suppression of drugs, weapons, paraphernalia, financial documents, and other items which the prosecution has attempted to use at trial.
+In many cases, if the motion to suppress is successful, the prosecution will not have enough evidence to prosecute the case and will be forced to dismiss it.

 Free Attorney Consultation